 Global Earth Observation System of Systems (GEOSS)

-Broker solution appears to be sustainable because of limited # suppliers
+Broker solution appears to be sustainable because of limited number of suppliers

 But also seen as ‘bootstrapping’ – i.e. create a unified supply to trigger development of clients, which will then stimulate providers to feed the clients directly.
 At which stage the broker can fade away.

-oneGeology
+oneGeology and GeoSciML

-Existing, highly coherent community (geology)

-Common technology (WMS, WFS)

-Primarily successful at WMS – with standard colour schemes.

-WFS much less so – GeoSciML complexity
+Rich geological data assets exist in many national and sub-national geological surveys, but are commonly difficult to discover and access.
+The OneGeology project has been extremely successful in accessing this data by creating a federated, interoperable digital geological dataset of the planet.
+Its success arises from a highly coherent community with four unifying goals:

+to make geological data Web accessible using OGC WMS and WFS standards;

+to transfer spatial data delivery know-how to the developing world;

+to accelerate the development and adoption of GeoSciML, the international geoscience data exchange standard; and

+to raise the public profile and understanding of geoscience.

+The OneGeology portal delivers data from separate data provider services (a federated model) allows users to access basic standardized images of maps using OGC Web Mapping Services (WMS), and OGC Web Feature Services (WFS) to access simplified geological data using GeoSciML-Portrayal, and complex geological data using GeoSciML.

-Would not have succeeded without long-term commitment from a small number of agencies (NRCan, GA, AzGS, BRGM, BGS) and highly committed individuals (Geologist are such dags!)
+GeoSciML is a GML-based schematic and semantic geoscience exchange standard that would not have succeeded without long-term commitment from OneGeology, a small number of State and National geoscience agencies and highly committed individuals.
+The promotion, development and implementation of federated state-of-the-art web services and data standards such as GeoSciML by the OneGeology project serves as an exemplar for other communities.

-National Information Exchange Model (NEIM)
+USA National Information Exchange Model (NEIM)

 NEIM is an XML based information exchange format for the United States which has been created to facilitate information sharing across the jurisdictions.
 It represents a collaboration between Government agencies at all levels (from Federal to tribal) and private industry.
 The representation of common entities allows public and private agencies to efficiently share and exchange information using automated processes.
 The first production release of the format was in 2006 and there have been a series of revisions the latest being in 2013 testifying to the success of the endeavour.
 It also worth noting that recognising the importance of geospatial as a key element of information sharing environments the Geospatial for NIEM (Geo4NIEM) initiative was launched.
 This aims to enhance NIEM’s geospatial exchange capabilities and improve inter-government information sharing of geospatial data.